 Jennifer teaches piano and has a special interest in beginners pedagogy and giving new students the best possible first experience in music.
 She has many years of experience teaching both privately and in the classroom from ages 3 to 18.
 Jennifer has trained in Orff and Kodaly methods of teaching and has worked as an HSC practical examiner for the Board of Studies for Music 2 and Extension.

 Most piano manufacturers recommend having the piano tuned every six months.
-As a reference, concert pianos are tuned before every performance, some teachers have their instruments tuned every month, some schools two or three times a year, and an annual tuning is the bare minimum required to keep their pitch from dropping too low.
-More frequent tunings allow for a more refined tuning and help the piano remain stable for longer.
+As a reference, concert pianos are tuned before every performance, some teachers have their instruments tuned every month or two, some schools two or three times a year, but an annual tuning is the bare minimum required to keep their pitch from dropping too low.
+More frequent visits allow for a more refined tuning and help the piano remain stable for longer.
 Ultimately, it depends on your ear and your budget.

-A regular tuning will cost around $180.
+A regular tuning will cost around $190 in Bathurst and surrounding areas.
 This is assuming that the piano has been tuned regularly and is close to the correct pitch.
 Generally we will also do a few minor adjustments on top of the tuning, to make sure your piano is functioning well.
 Things like pedal adjustments, lubrication of sticking parts and a bit of voicing are done each time we tune.
 Over time this adds up to a piano in much better shape than one that has simply been tuned.
 Of course, if your piano needs more than the odd adjustment we will let you know; if it is the case, we can do a more thorough regulation separately.

 We chose this name as it reflects what we do when we tune a piano.
 On a piano, an octave needs to be divided into 12 equal parts (equal temperament) and this does not fit with the natural sound of some intervals like the pure fifth and the pure third, which are what string players and singers naturally tune to.
 The narrow fifth is that precise interval that fits in with equal temperament so that we can play in all 12 keys equally.